vita-epfl/monoloco/docs/MonStereo.md

 ### Annotations to preprocess
 MonStereo is trained using 2D human pose joints.
-To create them run pifaf over KITTI training images.
-You can create them running the predict script and using `--mode pifpaf`.
+To obtain the joints the first step is to run pifaf over KITTI training images, by either running the predict script and using `--mode pifpaf`, or by using pifpaf code directly.
+MonStereo preprocess script expects annotations from left and right images in 2 different folders with the same path apart from the suffix `_right`  for the ``right" folder.
+For example `data/annotations` and `data/annotations_right`.
+ Do not change name of json files created by pifpaf.
+For each left annotation, the code will look for the corresponding right annotation.

 ### Inputs joints for training
 MonoStereo is trained using 2D human pose joints matched with the ground truth location provided by KITTI Dataset.
 To create the joints run: `python3 -m monstereo.run prep` specifying:

-1. `--dir_ann` annotation directory containing Pifpaf joints of KITTI.
+`--dir_ann` annotation directory containing Pifpaf joints of KITTI for the left images.

 ### Ground truth file for evaluation